 The report identifies and profiles all Islamism-inspired terrorism convictions and suicide attacks in the UK between 1998 and 2015 in order to provide detailed information and statistical analysis on the manifestation and development of the threat to British national security.
 Statistics include offenders’ background information, types of offences, roles and targets as well as the prevalence of links to terrorist networks and travel for terrorist purposes, including training and combat experience.

-To download the preview of this report click here.
+To download a preview of this report, click here.

 To download an essay summarising the key findings click here.

 To download an infographic of the key findings click here.